 (2) Ontological Coaching helps leaders do their Self-Work

 Adding to the first point, ontological coaching is especially powerful for leaders in the organization.
-Though there are many offerings of leadership skills, lessons, tips, and strategies in the world, leaders can only truly DO leadership from their way of BEING.
+Though there are many offerings of leadership skills, lessons, tips, and strategies in the world, the distinctive belief is that leaders can only truly DO leadership from their way of BEING.
 If the leaders aren’t aware of what’s happening within them and do their self-work, the quality of their leadership and their influencing capacity will be compromised.
 The effectiveness of their leadership decisions and communication becomes limited and that has a great impact on the business results of an organization.

 (3) The Ontological Approach is part of an Organizational Development (OD) Process